Sonuu20/BloggingWeb/README.md

-To visit the love demo: https://bloggingvista.netlify.app
+To visit the live demo: https://bloggingvista.netlify.app